H3wastooshort/BikeUSBv2/README.md

 It measures the frequency of incoming AC voltage, which is corrolated to the driving speed, until it reaches the first threshold.
 Once the first threshold is reached, it can be assumed that enough power is available to charge the phone at 2.5W.
-The MCU enables the TPS63020 high efficiency DC/DC-Converter IC to generate 5V at the USB Type C Port.
+The MCU enables the high efficiency DC/DC-Converter IC to generate 5V at the USB Type C Port.
-After the power-good signal is received, the DAC and an external resistor are used to output a current of 80µA into the CC line on the USB Type C port, signaling to the attached device to use 2.5W (500mA) at maximum.
+The pull-ups in the FUSB302 IC are set to signal to the attached device that 2.5W (500mA) are available.

-If the frequency is high enough to reach the 2nd threshold, 7.5W charging will be signaled, by letting a current of 180µA flow into the CC line.

-The 2 buttons are used to program the thresholds.
-Connecting a 3W or 8W constant load, pressing the right button, and driving at a steadily increasing speed will let the MCU detect the needed speed to generate enough power.
 This prevents constant starting and stopping of the charging process, which is annoying.
+If the frequency is high enough to reach the 5W or 7.5W thresholds, 5W or 7.5W will be signaled via USB C power delivery.

+If the device detects a DC source, it enters configuration mode.
+In configuration mode, the 2 buttons are used to select which threshold to calibrate.
+Connecting it back to a bike dynamo, it is now in calibration mode.
+The MCU will detect the needed speed to generate enough power for the prev. selected power level by connecting a 3W, 6W, or 9W constant power load and driving at a steadily increasing speed.
+Once the PowerGood signal does not drop out for 5 seconds with the load connected, a sufficient speed has been reached and is saved to EEPROM.